 Value of the phantom shares on payout:

 Appropriateness of Board of Management remuneration.
-In accordance with Section 87 of the German Stock Corporation Act (AktG), the Supervisory Board of Daimler AG once again had an assessment of the system of Board of Management remuneration carried out by an external remuneration expert in 2013.
+In accordance with Section 87 of the German Stock Corporation Act (AktG), the Supervisory Board of Daimler AG once again had an assessment of the system of Board of Management remuneration carried out by an external remuneration expert in 2014.
 The result was that the remuneration system as described above was confirmed as being in conformance with the requirements of applicable law.
-The remuneration system, which in 2013 was fundamentally unchanged from 2012 and 2011, had already been approved by the Annual Shareholders’ Meeting in 2011.
+The remuneration system was approved as described by the Annual Shareholders’ Meeting in 2014 with an approval ratio of 96.8%.